Redstoneguy129/Hexarion_Launcher/README.md

 ## What is `Hexarion ?`

-Hexarion is a French PvP-Faction Modé server focused on the futuristic theme.
-Discover a worked division system, legendary objects giving multiple effects and many other additions.
-Discover the planet Earth 35 000 years after our era ...
+Hexarion is a french modded pvp server with a futuristic theme, a great faction system, legendary items adding multiple effects and a lot more.
+Discover our Earth 35 000 years after our era

 ## Pre-requisites